• ECTS

 Objectives

-To be able to interpret a one-dimensional 1HNMR spectrum and to make a careful description (chemical shift, integration, coupling constants, attribution) in the manner of a scientific publication.
-Understand what information can be derived from the interpretation of the spectra: geometry, conformation or configuration differences, ...
+Be able to interpret a one-dimensional 1HNMR spectrum and provide a detailed description (chemical shift, integration, coupling constants, assignment) in the style of a scientific publication.
+Understand what information can be gleaned from interpreting spectra: geometry, differences in conformation or configuration, etc.

 Be able to distinguish certain functions present in a molecule using infrared spectroscopy.

-Be able to interpret a UV-visible spectrum and predict the absorbance range of a molecule from its structure.
+Be able to interpret a UV-visible spectrum and predict the absorbance range of a molecule based on its structure.

 Read more

-It is necessary to have previously followed a basic organic chemistry module dealing at least with stereochemistry and electronic effects.
-It is also necessary to have the basic notions concerning molecular orbitals.
+It is necessary to have previously completed a basic organic chemistry module covering at least stereochemistry and electronic effects.
+It is also necessary to have a basic understanding of molecular orbitals.

 Read more